acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/content-scripts/access.md

 ## Access to Other Content Scripts ##

-Content scripts loaded into the same global execution context can interact with each other directly as well as with the web content itself.
-However, content scripts which have been loaded into different execution contexts cannot interact with each other.
+Content scripts loaded into the same document can interact with each other directly as well as with the web content itself.
+However, content scripts which have been loaded into different documents cannot interact with each other.

 For example: